 The healing reconstruction of the body cannot resume unless other nutritional elements are replenished, either orally or intravenously.
 Numerous guidelines by practitioners of orthomolecular nutrition and functional medicine are provided in the references.

 Do not underestimate the value of drinking enough water.
 When the body is dehydrated, histamine production increases significantly.
 Our cells are roughly 67% water, so rehydrating should be a priority, especially during pollen season and whenever the immune system is battling an infection.

-Clinics such as the Whitaker Wellness Institute, the Arthritis Center of Riverside (both in California) and the Riordan Clinic in Kansas are considered to be centers of excellence in nutritional healing.
+Centers of excellence providing nutritional healing and integrative health services (include both conventional health care practices and complementary medicine) can be found throughout the United States.
 The Institute for Functional Medicine can help you find a practitioner in your area.
 Trusted Internet sites can provide valuable nutrition and diet information.
 Three of these appear in references 6, 7, and 8.
 It is important to seek professional help of both medical and nutritional experts with good patient reviews to achieve the best results.

 2. How to Determine a Therapeutic Dose of Vitamin C, by Dr. Robert F. Cathcart, M.D.

 3. Journal of Applied Nutrition Vol. 23, No’s 3 & 4, Winter 1971: Observations On the Dose and Administration of Ascorbic Acid When Employed Beyond the Range Of A Vitamin In Human Pathology, by Frederick R. Klenner, M.D., F.C.C.P.

 6. Exercise and Diet Combat Inflammation, Allowing You To Live Longer, by Dr. Joseph Mercola, D.O.

 7. Life is Hard, Food Should Be Easy: Joy Bauer, MS, RDN, a website offering nutrition suggestions.